 If you have done it right, you will now get a noise and a screen notification each time Fred goes over sixty.
 Once you have finished playing go into the Events Tab in settings and click on the dustbin symbol to delete this event.
 Note this area is explained in more detail further on.

-The next tab is 'Places' which, most customer will probably not use straight-away, but again if you want to have a play, you are unlikely to come to harm.
-It works the same as events and this can best be seen in the marker option, Here you can add a marker to any point on the map.
+Going back to the second screen above you can see there is a tab called 'Places Tab:' (next to the 'objects' and 'event' tabs) This tab is one that most customer will probably not use straight-away, but again if you want to have a play, you are unlikely to come to harm.
+The first thing you will see is you can places (markers) to the map, for example your home base.
 You can also edit refresh and delete the markers from here.

-There is also a useful option in this section called Zones.
+There is also a useful option in this section called Zones which is ideal for setting up a Geo-fence .
 To use this click on the 'Zones tab' and then the add zone icon (Note with all the icons just leaving your mouse over them will tell you what they do).
-Give the zone a name and then draw it on the map - it is not easy to see how to do it at first, but play with it till you get it right, one important note there is a software limit to the number of points used to make up a zone, which is forty of the large white dots below you can in one of the image below.
+Give the zone a name and then draw it on the map - it is not easy to see how to do it at first, but play with it till you get it right (and if you don’t just click cancel and start again.
+One important note there is a software limit to the number of points used to make up a zone, which is forty of the large white dots below you can in one of the image below.
 Double click when done and save it.
 You can now use in events (see above) to do something when someone leaves, or enters that zone, the same as you did with Fred's speed.

 Below are two examples of the sort of zones you could create and things you could do with them.
 The first is the London Congestion Charge Zone and can be set to trigger a warning if one of your objects enters the area, The other is a zone drawn around the Isle of Wight that could warn you if an object left the island, or the waters around it. (has anyone else noticed the similarity of the two shapes?)